DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 ### Making a Check

-When the GM calls for a Check, they will reveal a reveal a Target Card (TC) and the Attribute or Skill associated with the check.
-The GM may also reveal the Difficulty Class (DC); this is the range around the target card the player might hope to draw and may be widened or narrowed by the player's relevant modifier.
-The player will then draw one or more cards and declare how far away from the TC they drew.
+When the GM or a Player calls for a Check, they announce who will be making this check and reveal (a) a Target Card (TC), (b) the Attribute or Skill associated with the check, and (c) the Difficulty Range (DR).
+The DR is the range around the TC the player might hope to draw.
+Once the DR has been announced, announced players must make this check.
+A player will draw one or more cards.
+Immediately after drawing, a player will apply any relevant Modifiers before reporting the outcome and whether or not they are within the DR. A Modifier is the maximum value a player may add or subtract; this is usually done to get closer to the TC.
 The GM may describe the nature of the outcome or announce the degree of success and ask the player to describe the outcome.

 Exactly matching the TC in value, it's a Major Success.
 If the drawn card is a perfect match (i.e., value and suit), it's a Critical Success.
-If the card drawn matches the suit, it is either a Suited Hit or a Suited Miss, depending on whether or not it falls in the Success range.
-Suited Hit and Miss will only matter for characters with specific abilities.
+If the card drawn is within the DR and matches the suit or color(i.e., red/black), it is either a Suited or Color Success.
+If there is a suit or color match outside the DR after the modifier has been applied, this is a Suited and Color Fail.
+Suit and Color will only matter under specific circumstances, for certain character Powers, gear types or Enemy defenses.
+There is no critical failure in Deck of Adventures.

-**For example**, when a Xena attempts to jump across a chasm, the GM reveals a TC of the 8 of clubs and a DC of 2, asking for an Athletics check.
+**For example**, when a Xena attempts to jump across a chasm, the GM reveals a TC of the 8 of clubs and a DR of 2, asking for an Athletics check.
 If the player's Athletics modifier is +1, the check is ...
-1. A Cricial Success if they draw the 8 of Clubs.
-They might perfectly make the jump, impressing their allies, and catch a glimps of something important in the distance.
+1. A Critical Success if they draw the 8 of Clubs.
+They might perfectly make the jump, impressing their allies, and catch a glimpse of something important in the distance.
 2. A Major Success if they draw any 8.
 They might make the jump gracefully enough to impress their allies without any other perks.
-3. A Success if they draw any card within 3 (DC 2 + 1).
-For TC 8 / DC 3, this is 5,
+3. A Success if they draw any card within 3 (DR 2 ± 1 Mod).
+For TC 8, DR 1, and Mod 1,
+this is 5, 6, 7, 9, 10 or J. If Xena draws a J, she may subtract 1 to report a 10,
+within the DR.
+4. A Color Success for any Successes that match the color of the TC.
-6, 7, 9, 10 or J. If any of these cards match the Clubs suit, it is considered a Suited Hit.
-Xena might have a Power that grants benefits to allies on a Suited
+5. A Suited Success for any Successes that match the Suit of the TC.
+Xena might have a Power that grants benefits to allies on a Suited Success.
+After crossing, they can improve their ally's chances of crossing.
-Hit.
-3. A Success if they draw within XXX A Success would mean performing the jump as intended.
-2. A Suited Miss if they draw any Club below 5 or above J. Xena might have a Power that lets them redraw on a Suited Miss, for example.
+6. A Suited or Color Fail if they draw any Club or Spade, respectively below 5 or above
+J. Xena might have a Power that lets them redraw on a Suited Fail, for example.
-3. A Miss is any other draw below 5 or above J.
+3. A Fail is any Diamond or Heart draw below 5 or above J.

 Sometimes the odds will be in your favor; sometimes they will be against you.
 1. Having the Upper Hand (N) means you draw N additional cards and select the card